- Download our Moving to the Netherlands Guide (PDF)

 Renting accommodation in the Netherlands

-To rent accommodation in the Netherlands, expats will need to provide their citizen service number known as a BSN (burgerservicenummer).
-Expats working in the Netherlands may need to provide their employment contract, while students need to provide a bank statement as a guarantee of credit.
+To rent accommodation in the Netherlands, you need to provide your citizen service number, known as a BSN (burgerservicenummer).
+If you are working in the Netherlands, you may also need your employment contract.
+Students often use a bank statement as a credit guarantee.

 Leases